singagan/mlir-aie_strix/AIEDialect.md

 This operation represents an AIEngine processor core belonging to a tile.
 The region of a CoreOp contains code that gets run on the AIE core.
 This code will typically be outlined into the LLVM dialect, eventually resulting in a binary file for each core.
-If an elf file already exists for a core, the name of this file can be specified using the 'elf_file' attribute, in which case the contents of the region are ignored.
+The name of this file can be be specified using the 'elf_file' attribute.

 Examples:
 ```
 %tile = aie.tile(1, 1)
 %lock11_8 = AIE.lock(%tile, 8)
 aie.core(%tile) {
-  AIE.useLock(%lock11_8, "Acquire", 1, 0)
+  AIE.useLock(%lock11_8, "Acquire", 1)
-  AIE.useLock(%lock11_8, "Release", 0, 0)
+  AIE.useLock(%lock11_8, "Release", 0)
   AIE.end
 }
 ```